 10. Never going to eat their own eggs (or each other)

 Ducks, to my knowledge, don’t get this bad habit.
 With chickens it only takes one to spread the unsavoury practice to her colleagues.

 So are ducks superior to chickens?
 No. I think both birds are unique and have practical applications around the homestead.
-If you are not sold on being a chicken fanatic but still want fresh farm eggs, I suggest giving ducks a try.
+If you are not sold on being a chicken fanatic but still want fresh farm eggs, I suggest giving yourself the opportunity to keep ducks.